 In the best case scenario, a bilateral trading agreement between Australia and the UK would benefit both economies.
 Currently, the UK, as a member of the EU, is it only free to trade within the EU.
 But once the UK is outside of the EU protectionist block, and the UK economy opens up to post-Brexit opportunities, it will be able to determine which Australian imports it needs with significantly more freedom.

-Australia also imports large amounts of manufactured goods from the UK, so the Australian consumer would see the benefits of cheaper British cars, products, and more advanced manufacturing.
+Australia also imports large amounts of manufactured goods from the UK so that the Australian consumer would see the benefits of cheaper British cars, products, and more advanced manufacturing.